prcpham-dev/Mimic/README.md

 - End the game day automatically when time runs out
 - Tie the timer into task completion and transitions
 - Optionally show a day-end summary screen
-- Item drop and stuff
+- Item drop and stuff area

 ### Prediction Engine (v1)
 - Build a basic prediction engine (frequency-based)